-k-L/usr/X11/lib/

 on LCL form.

-is our most advised way to create a window where Castle Game Engine can work.
+is more advised, as a standard way to create a window where Castle Game Engine can work.

 If you want to use LibPng library in your programs, to read PNG faster, you can install it using MacPorts, Homebrew or Fink.